lumeland/lume.land/plugins/feed.md

     title: "My blog", // The feed title
     description: "Where I put my thoughts", // The feed subtitle
     published: new Date(), // The publishing date
+    self: "/posts.rss", // The self value (the output file by default)
     lang: "en", // The language of the feed
     hubs: undefined, // The WebSub hubs for the feed
     generator: true, // Set `true` to automatically generate the "Lume {version}"